UFSCar-LaSID/weighted-sims-recommender/README.md

 # Weighted sims recommender

-Official repository for the paper "_Collaborative filtering through weighted similarities of user and item embeddings_", to be published at the 40th ACM/SIGAPP Symposium On Applied Computing (2025).
+Official repository for the paper "_Collaborative filtering through weighted similarities of user and item embeddings_", published at the 40th ACM/SIGAPP Symposium On Applied Computing (2025).

 ## Abstract